RuffBudda/21SIXTY-Content/README.md

 - **Audio File Upload**: Upload audio files (MP3, WAV, M4A, OGG, FLAC) for processing
 - **Optional YouTube Transcript Extraction**: Optionally extract transcripts with timecodes from YouTube URLs (if provided)
 - **LocalStorage Caching**: Intelligent caching system that stores processed data and audio files locally to avoid reprocessing
+- **Projects Gallery**: Browse and manage all your processed projects stored in local storage.
+Open any project to access its transcript and generated content
 - **AI-Powered Content Generation**:
   - Complete transcript with formatted timecodes
   - 3-paragraph YouTube summary